otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-windows-forms-application.md

 1. Open **Visual Studio**
 2. Select **Create a new project**
-3. Select **Windows Forms App (.NET Framework)**
+3. Select **Windows Forms App (.NET Framework)**.
+Choose the latest version on your machine.
 4. Click **Next**
 5. Fill in the following fields:
    - **Project name:** `03FormativeAssessment`
    - **Location:** `<path-to-repository>`
    - **Solution name:** `03FormativeAssessment`

-Ensure that these four panes are visible on your screen.
+You should see at least the design view, output and solution explorer panels.
 Note they are all moveable.

 ![](../resources/img/07/01-image.png)